Put/Call Ratio

 To visualize this, here is a scan that contains the above custom filter, here called No PCR, as well as the Put/Call Ratio Filter.

-You will see that the No PCR custom filter will display 1111 whenever the Put/Call Ratio Filter column is blank (see yellow x in the screenshot):
+You will see that the No PCR custom filter will display 1111 whenever the Put/Call Ratio Filter column is blank (see red x in the screenshot):

 Scan with blank Put/Call Ratio Column and Custom No PCR Filter